mauriciopoppe/blog/site/content/notes/learning-french.md

 My intermediate strategy:

-* I started speaking as much as possible using Tandem, Preply,
+* I started speaking as much as possible using Tandem, Preply.
 * I started learning grammar in a structured way.

 I use [Preply](https://preply.com/) at least once a week, where I only focus on practicing my speaking skills.